Modish proponents of Purpose have distilled snake oil from a worthy idea.

 But then purpose started to trickle into the hands of marketers and PRs.
 Conversations went from being about having a purpose to demonstrating purpose.
 Latching on to the vogue-ish idea that emotion sells, purpose was used to anthropomorphise corporations.
 All of a sudden companies cared deeply about you, wanted to know you and wanted you to love them.

 The touchy-feely stuff is great but it ignores two fundamentals of business.
 The first is that businesses cannot respond at the speed of emotion.
-It’s all well and good being loved, but when it turns out your ripping down forests or involved in sweatshops or underpaying staff, you can’t fix that problem faster than people will stop loving you.
+It’s all well and good being loved, but when it turns out you’re ripping down forests or involved in sweatshops or underpaying staff, you can’t fix that problem faster than people will stop loving you.
 Relationships require an instant response and most businesses aren’t set up to deliver that.

 Purpose before profit?

-The second problem is that markets don’t buy emotion.
+The second problem is that the markets don’t buy emotion.
 Unilever, the standard bearer for a new way to do business, learned this lesson the hard way.
 When Kraft Heinz came in with an offer to buy the firm, management had to offer shareholders a lot of concessions to avoid being sold, including greater cost cutting and a sharper focus on profitability.
 The brutal truth is that whatever your purpose, you still need to make money.

 Simon Sinek and other modish TED talkers will glibly tell you to, “start with why.”
 But that advice is delivered out of context.
 Because along with your why, are other whys.
 Your investors’ why might be to get a good return on their investment.
 Your customers’ why might be because you’re the cheapest or most efficient or coolest.
 You can’t run a company in a vacuum.